inspire-eu-validation/view-service/iso-19128/at44-getcapabilities-layer-use-default-style.md

 It is not possible to check automatically the styling used in the image of the response.

+The Style parameter in GetMap is mandatory.
+To set an empty style the parameter has to be set like &STYLE= without any value.

 **Contextual XPath references**

 The namespace prefixes used as described in [README.md](./README.md#namespaces).